 - Game Designers—Designers work on top-level concepts.
 They are the idea people who determine how the game will play, who the main characters are, concept art, what the target audience is, and other ‘planning’ stage decisions.
 Designers come up with the idea for the game.

-- Game Developers—Developers work on the code and display art.
+- Game Developers—Developers are software engineers that work on the code and display art.
 They are where the rubber meets the road.
 Developers are the people writing lines and tweaking knobs to make the main character move and act in a way that matches the design.
 Developers take the idea and make it work.